Spices are great flavor enhancers for many meals and beverages.

 However, some spices are better than others and have fantastic health benefits.

-If you’re looking to “spice up your life,” check out this list of five spices you need to include in your diet!
+If you’re looking to “spice up your life,” check out this list of five spices you need to include in your diet that will make your tongue burn in a good way!

 1 – Turmeric